News

 Almost immediately, he took on the considerable task of trawling through every Court meeting since the Company’s inception in 1952 to write the definitive history of the livery company, ‘The Short History of the Furniture Makers’.
 Although a mere 102 pages, it is packed with the progress and achievements of the Company and, due to Roger’s 63 years as a liveryman, contains first hand views of many events.

-The water was a lifelong passion for Roger, as not only was he proud of his naval career, but he owned a dinghy which he and his wife Evelyn sailed for a month every summer round western European waters.
+The water was a lifelong passion for Roger, as not only was he proud of his naval career, but he owned a yacht which he and his wife Evelyn sailed for a month every summer round western European waters.
 The boat was not sold until Roger was nearly in his eighties.
 His home was waterlocked in Teddington where he kept a small boat at the bottom of his garden which enabled he and Evelyn and friends to go bobbing up and down the Thames River whenever.

 They continued taking holidays to far flung corners of the world.
 One later trip was when he and Evelyn became two of only six commercial passengers aboard a vast oil tanker, joining it in Dubai for the five-week trip to Hong Kong.
 Unfortunately, it had still only reached Singapore when Roger decided he had had enough of slow-moving internet-light tankers and jumped ship.
 In his mid-eighties still inquisitive, they travelled by sea from Peru to Easter Island to see the ancient human statues.
 When asked why he had undertaken such an arduous journey, he replied “Well, I had never seen them”.